 A fraud alert can protect you by preventing identity theft by prompting credit card issuers to take extra steps to verify your identity before approving your applications.
 You may find that some online credit card applications cannot be processed, because the card issuer needs additional information from you to make sure that it’s really you who’s applying for the credit card.

 Too many recent credit card applications can indicate that you’re in financial trouble and you’re looking for a credit card to bail you out.
 It could also mean that you’re taking on more credit than you can handle.
 If you apply for several credit cards in a short period of time, you might notice that your applications are being denied.
 Instead of applying for more credit cards, wait a few months before applying again.

 Even just one recently opened account can make it harder to get approved, depending on the credit card.
 Many credit card issuers want to make sure you can handle your new obligation responsibly before they will approve you for another credit card.
 Waiting a few months between credit card applications can improve the chances of you getting approved.

 How to Get a Credit Card, Even When It's Hard

 If you’re finding it hard to get a credit card, there are some things you can do.
 First, wait for the credit card issuer to tell you why you were denied.
-They’re required to send an adverse action letter explaining the reasons for their decision and give you access to a free credit report, if one was used in making the decision to deny your application.
+They’re required to send an adverse action letter, explaining the reasons for their decision, and to give you access to a free credit report if one was used in making the decision to deny your application.